EarthScope/rover/docs/pipeline.md

 These options also affect low-level commands thare are used individually.
-So using `--no-index` with `rover ingest` would mean that `rover index` was not called avter ingesting data.
+So using `--no-index` with `rover ingest` would mean that `rover index` was not called after ingesting data.
 Similarly, compaction can be enabled with `rover ingest --compact`.